ansible-collections/community.vmware/docs/community.vmware.vmware_guest_sendkey_module.rst

                         <b>Default:</b><br/><div style="color: blue">0</div>
                 </td>
                 <td>
-                        <div>Sleep time in seconds between two keys or string sent to the virtual machine.</div>
+                        <div>Sleep time in seconds ( or fraction of seconds ) between two keys or string sent to the virtual machine.</div>
                         <div>API is faster than actual key or string send to virtual machine, this parameter allow to control delay between keys and/or strings.</div>
                 </td>
             </tr>